 Support for the first academic year must be in available assets such as a checking account or savings account.
 In the case of Stratford University, you must have assets to cover the tuition for the first three ten-week quarters (one academic year) and the associated living expenses for 7.5 months

 Total cash requirements to cover the first academic year are shown on the table below.
-This table assumes that graduate students take two courses (9 credits) per quarter and undergraduate students take three classes (13.5 credits) per quarter at the current tuition of $370 per credit for undergraduate courses, $445 per credit for graduate courses and $3750 per quarter for ESL.
+This table assumes that graduate students take two courses (9 credits) per quarter and undergraduate students take three classes (13.5 credits) per quarter at the current tuition of $370 per credit for undergraduate courses and $445 per credit for graduate courses.
 Living expenses are assumed to be $1000 per month.

 |Academic Level||Tuition per Academic Year||Living Expenses per Academic Year||Total Cash|

 Subsequent academic years can be demonstrated by providing letters or other documentation verifying ongoing anticipated earnings such as salary or investment income, or other assets that will demonstrate your ability to fund your program for the entire duration of the program.